 Take a look at our recently updated "helpful links" page, with some links to interesting green articles.

-Sat., April 20 - Dr. Thomas Princen at the Michigan Friends Center was part of our Earth Day Celebration discusses his new book "Leave It In the Ground".
+Sat., April 20 - Dr. Thomas Princen at the Michigan Friends Center, part of our Earth Day Celebration, discussed his new book "Leave It In the Ground".

 Mon., April 22 - Area resident Nick Ringe was our potluck guest at the Chelsea Senior Center, sharing the knowledge he's gained from his forays into Forest Gardening.